UniCredit in talks with Santander to merge asset management units

+* Ratos's subsidiary Bisnode is acquiring Global Group Dialog Solutions AG, a German leading marketing solutions provider

-MILAN UniCredit (CRDI.MI) said on Tuesday it was in talks with Spanish bank Santander (SAN.MC) to merge their asset management units and create a powerhouse with a strong presence in Europe, Latin America and the United States.
+MILAN, Sept 23 UniCredit said on Tuesday it was in talks with Spanish bank Santander to merge their asset management units and create a powerhouse with a strong presence in Europe, Latin America and the United States.

 Federico Ghizzoni, chief executive of Italy's biggest bank by assets, said he expected a deal with Santander and its asset management partners - private equity funds Warburg Pincus and General Atlantic - to be signed by the end of November.